paolo-caroni/ps3mca-ps1/README.md

 **Compiling**

-gcc main.c `pkg-config --libs --cflags libusb-1.0`
+make

+By default, the flags for libusb are looked up via pkg-config; these can be overridden by setting the CFLAGS and LDFLAGS environment variables.

 **Usage**

-"a.out v" for verify what type of card is (PS1 or PS2).<br>
+"ps3mca-ps1 v" for verify what type of card is (PS1 or PS2).<br>
-"a.out s" for verify if is a original card.
+"ps3mca-ps1 s" for verify if is a original card.
 Some known bug (see doc/FAQ).<br>
-"a.out x" for verify if is a PocketStation card.<br>
+"ps3mca-ps1 x" for verify if is a PocketStation card.<br>
-"a.out z" for read directory and date set on PocketStation card.<br>
+"ps3mca-ps1 z" for read directory and date set on PocketStation card.<br>
-"a.out r" for reading.<br>
+"ps3mca-ps1 r" for reading.<br>
-"a.out w" for writing (WARNING need a write.mcd file), (see doc/FAQ).<br>
+"ps3mca-ps1 w" for writing (WARNING need a write.mcd file), (see doc/FAQ).<br>

 **Supported file**